 Seoul Museum of History (서울역사박물관 | seoullyeoksabangmulgwan)

-This is one of the museums in Seoul especially recommended for those interested in history.
-Visit this museum and watch how Seoul grew from its prehistoric period to the city that it is now.
+This is one of the museums in Seoul especially recommended for those interested in getting educated from their visit.
+Learn how Seoul grew from its prehistoric period to the city that it is now.
 There are also special exhibitions that you can find out about from their site.

 Where: Seodaemun Station or Gwanghwamun Station on Line 5 (Seoul, Jongno-gu, Saemunan-ro 55 | 서울특별시 종로구 새문안로 55)